mchmarny/knative-demos/eventing-twitter/README.md

 twitter-events-viewer   True    default   http://tweetviewer.demo.svc.cluster.local    17h
 ```

+> Navigate to https://tweetviewer.demo.knative.tech/ now and leave the viewer open

 ## Slack Publish (Step #6)

 The classification service defined in step #2 identifies also tweets that appear to be negative and posts them back to the default broker with the `com.twitter.negative` type.
 Let's create the Slack publish service now that will post these tweets to a Slack channel.